libraflower/MutipleFeature-for-PRID/README.md

 ### Datasets
 To use our code, firstly you should download ReID dataset (Market1501,DukeMTMC-reID,CUHK03-NP and MSMT17) from [Here](https://pan.baidu.com/s/1G_Ygn68UolKhmiu1eGliLg)(saqs).

-Then, the dataset folder should be as below(such as CUHK03):
+Here we use the CUHK03 dataset as an example for description.

 "detected" means the bounding boxes are estimated by pedestrian detector